Olbedo: An Albedo and Shading Aerial Dataset for Large-Scale Outdoor Environments: Experiments

 \subsection{Fine-tuning using \textit{Olbedo}}

-We fine-tune these models for outdoor albedo estimation using the entire \textit{Olbedo} dataset.
-Since the original models are trained on synthetic indoor datasets containing multiple modalities, we specifically fine-tune the channel corresponding to albedo prediction.
+Among the selected baselines, we fine-tune Intrinsic Image Diffusion, RGB$\leftrightarrow$X, Marigold-IID-Appearance, and NIID-Net for outdoor albedo estimation using the entire \textit{Olbedo} dataset, while IntrinsicAnything and Colorful Diffuse are evaluated only in their pretrained form.
+We do not reserve an in-domain testing split because \textit{Olbedo} is intended as a training resource rather than an in-domain benchmark, and in-domain evaluation would overstate the precision of pseudo-ground-truth labels.
+For the diffusion-based models, the original networks are trained on synthetic indoor datasets containing multiple modalities, so we specifically fine-tune the channel corresponding to albedo prediction.
 For Intrinsic Image Diffusion and Marigold-IID-Appearance, we retain only the albedo channel during fine-tuning.
 In the case of RGB$\leftrightarrow$X, we fix the text prompt to “albedo” to guide the model toward the desired output.

-Given the relatively small size of the \textit{Olbedo} dataset compared to the synthetic indoor datasets used by the selected models, we adopt Low-Rank Adaptation (LoRA)~\cite{hu2022lora} for fine-tuning.
+Given the relatively small size of the \textit{Olbedo} dataset compared to the synthetic indoor datasets used by the diffusion-based baselines, we adopt Low-Rank Adaptation (LoRA)~\cite{hu2022lora} for fine-tuning.
+This choice matches the role of \textit{Olbedo}: rather than replacing synthetic pretraining, it injects real outdoor lighting diversity through lightweight adaptation.
 We employ LoRA instead of full fine-tuning to mitigate the risk of overfitting and to reduce both memory consumption and computational cost.
 This approach preserves the generalizability of the pretrained model while enabling it to learn the new task of single-view outdoor albedo prediction.

-Specifically, LoRA is applied to the query, key, value, and output projection matrices within the attention modules of the U-Net across all models.
-The number of trainable parameters for all models is approximately 1.66 M, representing only 0.19\% of the total U-Net parameters.
+Specifically, for the diffusion-based models, LoRA is applied to the query, key, value, and output projection matrices within the attention modules of the U-Net.
+The number of trainable parameters for each diffusion model is approximately 1.66 M, representing only 0.19\% of the total U-Net parameters.
 For Intrinsic Image Diffusion, we also fine-tune the custom latent encoder, as we find that the pretrained encoder exhibits limited generalization to outdoor images.
-During LoRA fine-tuning, we reduce the number of epochs to three and set the learning rate to 5e-6 for Intrinsic Image Diffusion and Marigold-IID-Appearance, and 5e-7 for RGB$\leftrightarrow$X. All other training settings are adopted from the respective original models.
+During LoRA fine-tuning, we reduce the number of epochs to three and set the learning rate to 5e-6 for Intrinsic Image Diffusion and Marigold-IID-Appearance, and 5e-7 for RGB$\leftrightarrow$X. NIID-Net is fine-tuned using its original architecture and training pipeline.
+All other training settings are adopted from the respective original models.